 This mod has a nice feel to it as all of the edges are rounded, and so it fits great in the palm of your hand.
 It has all the right features for a nice simple, easy to use mini box mod, with enough power to fulfill your sub-ohm vaping needs.

-Thus far it has lasted for a few days at low wattage settings (anywhere between 5-8 watts, with an Aspire Nautilus mini.
-I’m loving this mod so far, as it is simple to use, the battery lasts a while when you just want to vape at low levels, and there is enough power available when you want to throw on your favorite sub-ohm tank or RDA.
+Thus far, it has lasted for a few days at low wattage settings (anywhere between 5-8 watts, with an Aspire Nautilus mini.
+I love this mod so far, as it is simple to use, the battery lasts a while when you want to vape at low levels, and there is enough power available when you want to throw on your favorite sub-ohm tank or RDA.

 Full Analysis Of The Aspire ESP 30W

 There is not a lot to say about the Aspire ESP 30W mod as the company itself doesn’t even say a lot about it.
 A total lack of fanfare from the manufacturer and vendors makes me wonder if the company is whole-heartedly promoting the product or if, perhaps, it is just the prelude to something better coming soon.
-It could also just be too soon, since at the time of this writing it isn’t even released yet.
+It could also just be too soon since it isn’t even released yet at the time of this writing.

 Aspire’s Moderate Mod

-Everything about their mod is somwehat moderate.
-The color scheme is raw carbon fibre like their CF batteries, though they don’t have other colors available, yet anyways.
+Everything about their mod is somewhat moderate.
+The color scheme is raw carbon fiber-like their CF batteries, though they don’t have other colors available, yet anyways.

-The few pictures I saw before seeing one in person were not helpful but give the impression of a display set behind too much material; a lot of shadow.
-At first I thought it was a viewing window for e liquid and that this was an all-in-one mod.
+The few pictures I saw before seeing one in person did not help but give the impression of a display set behind too much material, a lot of shadows.
+At first, I thought it was a viewing window for e-liquid and that this was an all-in-one mod.
 The display screen is pretty sharp.